Microchip-MPLAB-Harmony/bootloader_apps_serial_memory/apps/fs/qspi/readme.md

     - Prints messages on UART console

-    - Uses On board Switch OR a GPIO pin to trigger bootloader once copying of image binary to QSPI Flash memory is commplete
+    - Uses On board Switch OR a GPIO pin to trigger bootloader once copying of image binary to QSPI Flash memory is complete

 ## Development Kits
 The following table provides links to documentation on how to build and run File System based QSPI Flash bootloader on different development kits